predictive-clinical-neuroscience/PCNportal/README.md

 Models not trained with PCNtoolkit can be accepted when a Python script is provided for transfer learning.
 Please contact us on Gitter to discuss such options.

-Models will need to be validated before being hosted on the website.
+Models will be tested by experts before being hosted on the website.

 ## License